team-chesters/coretools/README.md

-# Makeasy.js
+# CoreTools

-Makeasy.js is functional utility library for JavaScript, inspired by [lodash](https://github.com/lodash/lodash) and my work experience.
-Makeasy is pronounced [mek-ˈiːzi].
+CoreTools is a JavaScript utility library inspired by developer experience and [lodash](https://github.com/lodash/lodash).
+It provides a collection of commonly used utility functions that developers need in their daily work.

-## Why Makeasy?
+## Why CoreTools?
 * Easy Data Type Conversion
-* Reduces hassle
+* Reduces development hassle
+* Lightweight and fast
 * ~~maybe add more in future~~

-## Makeasy should
+## CoreTools should
-* be increase reuse.
+* Increase reusability
-* be clean & readable.
+* Be clean & readable
-* be debug.
+* Be easy to debug
-* be maintain.
+* Be maintainable
-* be modular.
+* Be modular
-* has unit tests for all modules.
+* Have unit tests for all modules
-* work on multiple environments.
-(IE11+ w/ Modern Browser)
+* Work on multiple environments (IE11+ with Modern Browser)
-* be compatible with other framework or library. (possible should)
+* Be compatible with other frameworks or libraries

-## Makeasy shouldn't be
+## CoreTools shouldn't be
 * UI Components.
 * CSS Selector Engine or simliar code.
 * Template Engine